 15. Describe what a satisfactory test case looks like.

 A good test case is one that finds any defect within the product.
-In the event that there are no defects in the product, a successful test case simply has all the necessary details and coverage listed in the proper format for writing a good test case.
+If there are no defects in the product, a successful test case has all the necessary details and coverage listed in the proper format for writing a good test case.

 16. Describe the verification techniques that are typically used by quality assurance engineers during a project.

 The three major verification techniques and review, inspection, and walkthrough.
-Review is the method we use to examine code and test cases outside of the author’s influence.
+A review is a method we use to examine code and test cases outside of the author’s influence.
 This is usually one of the best and easiest ways to determine coverage and quality in the product’s features.
-Walkthrough is the process where the author of the code reads out their content and receives feedback, reviews, and corrections.
-Walkthroughs are usually less-official that typical reviews or inspections and are primarily used to benefit the author.
+A walkthrough is when the author of the code reads out their content and receives feedback, reviews, and corrections.
+Walkthroughs are usually less-official than typical reviews or inspections and are primarily used to benefit the author.
 Inspection is a much more technical and refined way of establishing and correcting defects in the test code.
 There are multiple roles in inspection: Moderator, who conducts the whole inspecting meeting.
 Recorder, who documents the time and duration of the meeting, what defects popped up, and other information discussed during testing.
 Reader, who will read out the code and essentially “leads” the inspection meeting.
-Producer, who is the original author of the code and must update their code accordingly after defects are found.
+The producer is the original author of the code and must update their code accordingly after defects are found.
 And Reviewer, which essentially describes all of the expert engineers and developers in the inspection meeting.